geokall/hua-ui/README.md

-# Final project of Web information systems and IoT
+# Final project of Web information systems and IoT - UI

 ## Overview